NOAA-GSL/ExascaleWorkflowSandbox/README.md

 ## Activate the Chiltepin spack environment

 After the chiltepin spack environment is built it must be activated.
-While the installation step above need only be done once, this step must be done in each new shell where you want to use Chiltepin.
+While the installation step above needs to be done only once, this step must be done in each new shell where you want to use Chiltepin.
 This step is very similar to activation of conda environments.
 First, spack must be initialized, and then the environment activation command can be run.